victorthury/victorthury/README.md

 ### Hi there, I'm Victor Thury

 ## I'm a student, Developer and intern!
-- 💻 I'm currently working at Linx
-- 🎓 Studying CS in UFAM
+- 🎓 Studying CS at UFAM
 - 📓 Focusing in Frontend development
 - 💪🏼 Exercising my skills in clean code and design patterns